Tassneem04Hamdy/library-management-system/README.md

 <br/>

 ## Running the server
-1. To run the server, the first step is downloading and installing [NodeJS](https://nodejs.org/en/download) and [Postgresql](https://www.postgresql.org/download/) on your machine. <br/>
+1. To run the server, the first step is to download and install [NodeJS](https://nodejs.org/en/download) and [Postgresql](https://www.postgresql.org/download/) on your machine. <br/>

 2. Run the database script in the [database.sql](https://github.com/Tassneem04Hamdy/library-management-system/blob/main/src/database/database.sql) file.